yegor256/blog/_drafts/abstract.md

 {% endhighlight %}

 Here, `42` is the `id`, `mysql` is the `db` and `b` is a new object---a copy of the `book`.
-In λ-calculus, which is foundational to the EO programming language, this would be written as the following
+In 𝜑-calculus, which is foundational to the EO programming language, this would be written as the following
 formula: